The Change That Could Make the NBA Playoffs Watchable

 Read: How Zion Williamson is poised to change the course of NCAA history

 Up until 2003, the NBA’s first round was a best-of-five series.
-The reason for the change to seven was twofold: more games equals more money for the league.
-And extending the first round lowers the chance that a better team gets eliminated in the first round, since five-game series were more competitive than their seven-game replacements.
-In a five-game series, games three through five are must-win games.
-According to a 2010 study by the Harvard Sports Analysis Collective, the favored team had a 76.56 percent chance of winning a five-game series, as opposed to 81.25 percent chance of winning a seven-game series.
+The reason for the change to seven was twofold: More games equals more money for the league.
+And extending the first round lowered the chance that a better team would get eliminated in the first round, since five-game series were more competitive than their seven-game replacements.
+In a five-game series, Games 3 through 5 are must-win games.
+According to a 2010 study by the Harvard Sports Analysis Collective, the favored team had a 76.56 percent chance of winning a five-game series, as opposed to an 81.25 percent chance of winning a seven-game series.

 If the league wants to preserve player health and keep fans engaged and happy, then it needs to explore some outside-the-box solutions.
 There are opportunities to shorten the length of the playoffs—and they start with the first round.
 By June, nobody will miss those games anyway.